BOARD OF DIRECTORS

-Vuyolwethu is currently serving as the District Secretary of Imbumba Yamakhosikazi Akomkhulu (IYA) with the goal of reviving the grassroots level of the Elliotdale District.
-She previously served IYA as Secretary General (2007-2013) and Provincial Secretary General (2013 – 2015).
+Vuyolwethu is currently serving as the currently serving as Deputy Senior Traditional Leader at Jalamba Traditional Council.
+She previously served as District Secretary of Imbumba Yamakhosikazi Akomkhulu (IYA), with the goal of reviving the grassroots level of the Elliotdale District, and as Secretary General (2007-2013) and Provincial Secretary General (2013 – 2015).
 She is also a board member of Snako Community Development – an NPO in Elliotdale which focuses on Career Development Programmes for Elliotdale High Schools.
 Vuyolwethu has also held various senior business positions and runs her own sourcing and distributing company based in Mthatha in the Eastern Cape.
 She is a member of our local community.

 Donna Andrews (Treasurer)